Alluxio/alluxio/docs/Configuration-Settings.md

 title: Configuration Settings
 ---

-Tachyon configuration parameters fall into four categories: Master/Worker/Common(Master and Worker)/User configurations.
-The environment configuration file responsible for setting system properties is under conf/tachyon-env.sh.
-A template is provided with the zip: conf/tachyon-env.sh.template.
+Tachyon configuration parameters fall into four categories: Master, Worker, Common (Master and Worker), and User configurations.
+The environment configuration file responsible for setting system properties is under `conf/tachyon-env.sh`.
+These variables should be set as variables under the `TACHYON_JAVA_OPTS` definition.
+A template is provided with the zip: `conf/tachyon-env.sh.template`.

 # Common Configuration